What is it?

 The treatment is determined according to tumor size and stage.

 1. Surgery in breast cancer is used only when the tumor is less than 1cm, in other cases is usually accompanied by chemotherapy or hormone therapy.
-Radiation therapy can also be used if necessary.
+Radiation therapy can also be used if necessary.2.
+Surgery for breast cancer is performed according to biopsy results and can then retain or remove the breast, either in part (partial mastectomy) or completely (total mastectomy), in some cases, the surgeons removed muscle tissue chest or nearby lymph nodes.

 No comments: